YellowJacket17/michaels-adventure/README.md

 The "exp", "level", and "nextLevelExp" attribute fields are not used in the game.
 It is recommended that they be omitted from the JSON file.

+The "weakness" field determines an entity's weakness in combat.
+The options are:
++ "physical"
++ "magic"
++ "none"

+Anything other than the above three will automatically result in "none" as a default value.

 Up to four moves under the "moves" field may be included.
 If any more than four are included, they will simply be ignored when loading JSON data.